CenturyLinkCloud/PublicKB/Managed Services/wordpress-persistent-storage-configuration.md

 ---

-**1. Login to http://www.github.com using the GitHub username and password provided to CenturyLink during your WordPress installation.**
+1. Login to http://www.github.com using the GitHub username and password provided to CenturyLink during your WordPress installation.

-**2. Browse to the GitHub repository associated with your WordPress blog and open wp-config.php**
+2. Browse to the GitHub repository associated with your WordPress blog and open wp-config.php

 ![](../images/wp-persistent-storage/wp-persistent-storage_01.png "wp-persistent-storage_01.png")

-**3. In the upper right-hand corner, click the pencil icon to _Edit the file_**
+3. In the upper right-hand corner, click the pencil icon to _Edit the file_

 ![](../images/wp-persistent-storage/wp-persistent-storage_02.png "wp-persistent-storage_02.png")

-**4. Find the section of the file labeled _CenturyLink Object Storage Customer Variables_**
+4. Find the section of the file labeled _CenturyLink Object Storage Customer Variables_

 In this section you will see three replaceable variables: